Ace Ventura

-Ace Ventura is a title character created by screenwriter Jack Bernstein.
+Ace Irwin Ventura Sr. is a fictional character created by screenwriter Jack Bernstein.
 Ace was performed by Jim Carrey in the films Ace Ventura: Pet Detective, released in 1994, and Ace Ventura: When Nature Calls, released in 1995, and was voiced by Michael Daingerfield in the Ace Ventura: Pet Detective television series.

 Biography

 Ace is a Miami-based private detective specializing in the retrieval of missing animals, the son of Rex Ventura and descendant of such as "Ernest Ventura Shackleton" and "Jacques Ventura Cousteau".
 It is not known whether the animated television series was contiguous with the feature films, but if it was it may take place before them because the only one of his pets to appear in the series is his capuchin monkey, Spike.
 His eccentricities make him a laughing stock to the Miami-Dade Police Department in the early part of the first film, but he eventually earned their respect after his rescue of quarterback Dan Marino and the dolphin, Snowflake, the mascot of the Miami Dolphins.